rohithrajv007/CHAMPIONS-GROUP-INTERNSHIP-ASSIGNMENT-PROJECT-/README.md

 ---

 ## 📊 Model & Approach
 We deliberately use a **semantic similarity model** instead of a classifier because:
 - Text data from LinkedIn is unstructured and sparse (skills vary widely in naming).
 - Semantic embeddings let us **capture meaning** (e.g., “AWS SageMaker” ~ “AWS Machine Learning Service”) even if wording differs.
+- **Enhancement:** By filtering only relevant AWS ML skills before embedding, we reduce score drops caused by unrelated skills in a candidate's profile while keeping high similarity for truly relevant skill sets.
 - This design works perfectly for **low-data environments** — as long as we have a few certified examples, we can score new inputs.

 **Model:**